Recent Blog Articles

 Natural ways to treat an enlarged prostate

-If you are a man over age 50, you probably know someone living with the effects of an enlarged prostate gland.
-Maybe you are that man.
+An enlarged prostate gland, or benign prostatic hyperplasia (BPH), is a common problem in men over the age of 50.
 For reasons that remain unclear, the walnut-shaped gland under the bladder continues to grow gradually in most adult men.
 Over a lifetime, the cumulative growth can be considerable.
 If the gland becomes enlarged enough to obstruct the bladder, it can cause bothersome symptoms like a weak urine stream, difficulty with completely emptying the bladder, and frequent trips to the bathroom.

 If you experience these symptoms, talk with your doctor.
 A physical exam and some blood tests can help identify the path to relief.

-Some simple changes in behavior that can help to ease urinary symptoms whether you choose treatment or not.
-For example,
+Some simple changes in behavior can help to ease urinary symptoms whether you choose treatment or not:

 - Avoid drinking fluids for one to two hours before bed.